golang/example/gotypes/go-types.md

 universe block at the root, the package blocks beneath it, the file blocks beneath them, and then any number of local blocks beneath the files.
-The following methods of `Scope` make this tree structure accessible and navigable:
+We can access and navigate this tree structure with the following methods of `Scope`:

 	func (s *Scope) Parent() *Scope